Teplá

 Teplá (Tepl) is a town in Cheb District in the Karlovy Vary Region of the Czech Republic.
 It has about 2,900 inhabitants.
+The town is located on the Teplá River in the Teplá Highlands.

+Teplá was founded in the 1190s.
 The historic town centre is well preserved and is protected by law as urban monument zone.
+The main landmark of the town is the Teplá Abbey, which is protected as a national cultural monument.

 Administrative division

 Teplá consists of 24 municipal parts (in brackets population according to the 2021 census):